Jaylen Hoard

-Jaylen Hoard (born March 30, 1999) is a French-American professional basketball player for Hapoel Tel Aviv of the Israeli Basketball Premier League.
+Jaylen Hoard (born March 30, 1999) is a French-American professional basketball player for Maccabi Tel Aviv of the Ligat HaAl and the EuroLeague.
 He played college basketball for the Wake Forest Demon Deacons.
 Born in Le Havre, France, he began his career at INSEP in Paris, competing with the amateur club Centre Fédéral de Basket-ball of the Nationale Masculine 1 (NM1).
 He became among of the most sought-after prospects of the class of 2018, and a consensus five-star recruit, after moving to Wesleyan Christian Academy in High Point, North Carolina.

 Early life

 Hoard was born in Le Havre, France to an American father and French mother, both with basketball experience.
 His father Antwon Hoard played for Murray State in college and spent multiple seasons in France in the LNB Pro A. His mother Katia Foucade played for the University of Washington and was a member of the French national team.
 Hoard's younger sister Anaia, one of four siblings, has played with the French national under-17 team.
-In addition, his godfather James Wade played professionally in Europe, and his godmother Edwige Lawson-Wade is a former Women's National Basketball Association (WNBA) player who has represented the French national team on several occasions.
-Due to his deep family background in the sport, he became interested in basketball from a young age.